 - The nature of your current investments and whether it might be possible or practicable to transfer them "in specie" into an Australian superannuation fund.

-Regardless of whether there are large sums at issue or not the benefits under the new superannuation regime makes it essential that every expatriate with the intention of returning to Australia reviews their own position and seeks professional advice.
+Regardless of whether there are large sums at issue or not the benefits under the new superannuation regime makes it essential that every expatriate with the intention of returning to Australia reviews their own position and seeks professional advice as early as possible.